ARMmbed/mbed-os-example-bootloader/README.md

         ...
 ```

-Note - ``restrict_size`` pads the build image to the requested size.
+Note - `restrict_size` pads the build image to the requested size.

 ## Now compile

-Invoke `mbed compile` specifying the name of your platform and your favorite toolchain (`GCC_ARM`, `ARM`, `IAR`).
+Invoke `mbed compile`, and specify the name of your platform and your favorite toolchain (`GCC_ARM`, `ARM`, `IAR`).
 For example, for the ARM Compiler 5:

 ```
 mbed compile -m NUCLEO_F429ZI -t ARM
 ```

 Your PC may take a few minutes to compile your code.
-At the end you should get the following result:
+At the end, you see the following result:

 ```
 Merging Regions: